 Is your libido at an all-time low?

-If you answered yes to all of the above, your body might not be producing enough human growth hormones (HGH).
+If you answered yes to most of the above, your body might not be producing enough human growth hormones (HGH).

 What Is Human Growth Hormone (HGH)?

 Also known as growth hormones, HGH is a naturally occurring hormone that facilitates growth spurts in children and teenagers.

 Released by the pituitary gland, growth hormones are responsible for stimulating bone and muscle tissue growth through the metabolism of proteins, fats, and carbs.
 Besides that, it also regulates several hormones in your body and other important functions, like: